ufsit/website-src/README.md

 website-src $ bundle install # in the site directory, install all of the required dependencies
 $ rake generate # generate the site! (or you can use jekyll serve, but you need compass for the SASS)
 ```
+Note that the Gemfile specifies needing Ruby version 2.6.5 specifically when checking Bundle inside the repo, which can be resolved if you don't have the version with `rvm install "ruby-2.6.5"` and then running `bundle update` to have bundle redownload the gems to the Ruby version.
 ## Creating a new post:

 1. `rake new_post["post title"]`